 Payday alternative loans, or PALs, are an alternative to small-dollar, high-cost payday loans.
 PALs are available through certain federal credit unions if you’ve been a member for at least one month.

-These loans can range anywhere from $200 to $1,000, with a maximum repayment term of six months and a maximum APR that’s much lower than the typical payday loan.
+These loans can range up to $2,000, with a maximum repayment term of 12 months and a maximum APR that’s much lower than the typical payday loan.

 Balance transfer credit card

 If you’re looking for a way to make your credit card payments more manageable, you might want to consider applying for a new balance transfer credit card that’s offering a lower or introductory interest rate.

 But pay attention to the balance transfer fee.
 Many credit cards charge a 3% to 5% fee when you transfer debt onto the account.

 If you’re in an emergency and need cash fast, you may be tempted to overlook the details of a loan offer, like a three-digit interest rate or untenable monthly payments.
 But if you’re a service member, an AER loan may help you avoid financial strain.